 Pichavaram is a unique destination that offers one a very special peek into the complexities of Mother Nature.
 Situated nearby the temple town of Chidambaram, Pichavaram hosts the second largest mangrove forest in the world and is a special place to explore for lovers of nature and the wild.

 Shopping in Chidambaram:

-Sirkazhi about 20 km from Chidambaram was the birthplace of the Tamil poet saint, Thirugnana Sambandar.
+Sirkazhi about 20 km from Chidambaram was the birthplace of the Tamil poet-saint, Thirugnana Sambandar.
 A temple was created in the place to commemorate his genius contribution to Tamil literature.
-This highly rendered shrine is a center of Bhairava worship and attracts many pious folk from many places.
+This highly rendered shrine is a center of Bhairava worship and attracts many pious folks from many places.

 A marvelous temple famous for its huge Sivaganga Tank and a thousand-pillar hall, Sivakamiamman Temple is a great place of worship for the devotees.
 It has a granite stoned idol of a goddess and many other ornate sculptures.
 The priest in this temple offer agamic poojas which are considered to be very special.

 One of the five Panchabootha Sthala, the Nataraja Temple is a place of deep religious importance for the Hindus.
 Spread across a sprawling 40 acres complex, the Lord Nataraja Temple situated in the heart of the city is one of the most beautiful examples of the beauty of Chola architecture.
 Distinguished as the chief icon of the city, this 10th century Chola temple has carvings of the 108 steps of Natya Shastra on the walls.
 One must certainly visit this place when in Chidambaram.